AbrahamArellano/UIUC-DL4H-Clinical-LLM-Evaluation/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains code for reproducing the paper ["Do We Still Need Clinical Language Models?"](https://arxiv.org/pdf/2302.08091) (Agrawal et al., 2023).
+This repository contains code for reproducing the paper ["Do We Still Need Clinical Language Models?"](https://arxiv.org/pdf/2302.08091) (Lehman et al., 2023).
 The paper investigates whether general-domain language models (LMs) can match or exceed the performance of clinical-domain LMs on medical natural language processing tasks when trained with limited data.

 ## Overview